Uzbekistan Silk production

 Visit one of the private homes and small enterprises, where you can be guided by the host and they will show you everything.
 From one workshop toom to another workshop you can see the entire process, from the unraveling of the pure white silk thread of the cocoons to the abr, and the tying and dying to the final weaving into amazingly and miraculously patterned fabrics.

 The most popular method of Uzbek silk weaving is ikat or ikkat.
 Ikat is a Malay-Indonesian term for cloth which is patterned by dyeing the threads before it has been woven.
 In Uzbek, the term is used as a brand, literally “to tie a cloud”.

 Fabric made in a way, using silk for warp and cotton threads for weft, is called adras.
 Adras was forgotten during the Soviet time of Uzbek history but has now been revived after the independency.

 There are several steps processed, which are all done by hand: boiling the cocoons of the silkworms and extracting the silk thread, spinning and dyeing the silk, using vegetable dyes and sometimes crushed minerals, and lastly weaving the colorful ikat fabric on traditional looms.

 In the workshop we visited, the host explained to us the drawing process, covering with rolling tape and dyeing method.
 Normally the boys are studying here and learning from the experienced masters.

 Masters draw the patterns on the silk thread using black clay under the pot.
 The patterns must be geometrically correct with several lines applied therefore the works is required, patients.
 Before coloring the white threads, in the beginning, they tape the parts which must be left as it is white.

 Depending on the type of pattern, silk can be dyed in different ways.
-For the stronger colors, the water must be hot.
-The dyeing color is made of natural plants.
+For the stronger colors, the coloring water must be hot.
+The dyeing colors are usually made of natural plants.